Art-Tech AT-6 Texan review

 The optional retracts are a must, and if you can stretch the budget a bit then go for a sound unit too.

 Quality is to be expected for a Chinese foamie.
 It's not brilliant, but not bad.
-The aileron servo failing on me was a big issue and a sad reflection on the quality of these planes, but the attention to detail on the AT-6 is very good.
+The aileron servo failing on me was a big issue and a sad reflection on the potential quality issues this type of plane can suffer, but the attention to detail on the AT-6 is very good.

 By far the most annoying thing for me is the yellow paint flaking off; you only need to breathe on the plane from the wrong direction and it comes off!
 But, for the money paid it really is a nice electric foamie.